Hoyasumii/avengers-endgame/README.md

 [Natasha and Clint starts walking towards the mountain and climb it.]

 NATASHA ROMANOFF: I bet the raccoon didn't have to climb a mountain.
-CLINT BARTON: Technically, he's not a r
+CLINT BARTON: Technically, he's not a ra